fhdsl/personas/300-gate-application-engineer.md

 Use extensive data knowledge to teach/mentor Researchers about “the rules” (e.g., defining constructs) and best practices

-## Work, Collaboration and Communication Patterns

-## Funding and Reporting Model
+## Nature of Interactions with Data and Tools

-## Adeptness with using Data and Technology
+## Data Domain and Types of Interest

 ## Software Expertise, Attitude and Use

-## Approach and Tolerance to Change
+## Orientation and Tolerance to Change

-## Broad Needs and Wants
+## Needs and Wants

 Maintain/grow the library of curated up-to-date patient data, ready for extraction in a timely manner to ensure efficiency, integrity and immediacy in FHCC Research